league-curriculum/java-modules/levels/Level0/Module0/README.md

 In the LEAGUE's online Java curriculum, the lessons are organized into _levels_, _modules_, _lessons_ and _assignments_.
 Every level has a whole website, like this one.
-Inside the level are modules, modules are named with a number at the end, like "Module 0", and they will have links with a large bold title on the left side of the page, which you can see on the left side menu in this page.
+Inside the level are modules.Modules are named with a number at the end, like "Module 0", and they will have links with a large bold title on the left side of the page, which you can see on the left side menu in this page.